Jbachtiger/ci-pp2-quizanaughts/README.md

   ![Try Again Screen](docs/feature-screenshots/try-again-screen.png)

   ### Future Development
 - Currently the form doesn't POST the users data to anywhere as i've not learned how to do this yet.
-In future, I would like to like this up properly
+This is something I would like to develop in the future
 - Create a high score table with the ability for the player to input their username which saves their individal scores
-- Add audio feedback when questions are answered are correct or wrong
+- Add audio feedback when questions are answered, using different sounds for correct or wrong answers
 - Create multiple levels where the questions get harder the higher the level
-- Create a resources page that provides lots more education reading around the topic of space
+- Create a resources page that provides lots more educational reading around the topic of space

 ## Technologies Used
 ### Languages Used